When did DORK TOWER begin?

-Why do your cartoons say “Shetland Productions” on them?
+Why did your cartoons say “Shetland Productions” on them?

 Are you English or American?

 Yes.
 I’m a dual-national.
-I was born in Manchester, England, but I’ve lived in the US for the last 20 years.
+I was born in Manchester, England, but I’ve lived in the US since 1982.
 Right now, I live in Madison, Wisconsin, which I love.
-I try to get back to London and my family four or more times a year, however.
+I try to get back to London and my family often, however.

 Will you come to our convention?

 Possibly, but be warned that I’ve been cutting back on conventions drastically, after nearly burning out a few years ago.
-I only do one or two cons a year now.
+I only do a few cons a year now.
 Everybody’s happiest when I’m at home, getting work done and meeting deadlines.
-E-mail the Lovely and Talented Judith (available at judith [at] kovalic [dot] com) who tells me which conventions I can go to…I mean, who keeps my calendar.
+E-mail the Lovely and Talented Judith, who tells me which conventions I can go to…I mean, who keeps my calendar.